voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Deliberate non‑targets and ignored comments:

 - JSDoc blocks that contain **only** `@story`, **only** `@req`, or **only** `@supports` are **not** modified by this rule.
 They remain valid and continue to be governed solely by the core rules such as `require-story-annotation`, `require-req-annotation`, and `valid-annotation-format`.
 - Inline or line comments like `// @story ...`, `// @req ...`, or `// @supports ...` are also supported in a limited, migration‑oriented way: when the rule detects a simple, consecutive pair or small run of `// @story ...` and `// @req ...` lines that are directly attached to a function or branch, it can, in `--fix` mode, consolidate them into a single `// @supports ...` line while preserving indentation and the comment’s relative position next to the code.
-More complex inline patterns (such as mixed traceability and non‑traceability content, multiple distinct stories, or interleaved unrelated comments) are still reported without auto‑fix for safety.
+More complex inline patterns (such as mixed traceability and non-traceability content, multiple distinct stories, or interleaved unrelated comments) are still reported without auto‑fix for safety.
 As with JSDoc migration, this behavior is opt‑in: the rule remains disabled by default and must be explicitly enabled with your desired severity when you are ready to start migrating inline annotations.
 - Any block that does not match the “single story + simple requirements, no supports” shape is treated conservatively: the rule may report a diagnostic to flag the legacy/mixed pattern, but it will not rewrite comments unless it is clearly safe.

 Interaction with other rules: